Temperance

 Card Design Process

-The hardest part of this card was deciding how to show the spiritual world, and many increasingly complex ideas were tried.
-In the end, reading back the original notes that make up this text did it; ‘do less’.
-Thus, a photo of the night sky containing the moon was taken and the colors inverted.
-Simple!
+The hardest part of this design was deciding how to show the spiritual world; many increasingly complex ideas were tried.
+In the end, reading back the original notes that make up this text provided the answer: 'do less'.
+Thus, a photo of the night sky containing the moon was taken, and the colors were simply inverted.

 Final Words

-The temperance card represents a way to be a good and stable person through moderation of excess and concentrating on the least number of things that are important.
+The Temperance card represents the path to stability through the moderation of excess, concentrating only on the vital few things that are truly important.